Snowden warns of loss of privacy in Christmas message

-In a two-minute video recorded in Moscow, where Snowden has been granted temporary asylum, he spoke of concerns over surveillance and appeared to draw comparison with the dystopian tale “1984” which described a fictional state which operates widespread surveillance of its citizens.
+In a two-minute video recorded in Moscow, where Snowden has been granted temporary asylum, he spoke of concerns over surveillance in an age of huge technological advancement.

-“Great Britain’s George Orwell warned us of the danger of this kind of information.
-The types of collection in the book - microphones and video cameras, TVs that watch us are nothing compared to what we have available today.”

 “We have sensors in our pockets that track us everywhere we go.
-Think about what this means for the privacy of the average person,” he said.
+Think about what this means for the privacy of the average person.”

 The “Alternative Christmas Message”, broadcast annually on Britain’s Channel 4 television since 1993, mimics the format of the yearly address to the nation by Queen Elizabeth.